m4r35n357/ODE-Playground/README.md

 There is a fairly extensive collection of nonlinear ODE examples already implemented, in the file tsm.py, and in the tsm-\*-*.c files.
 The list includes systems due to Lorenz, Rossler, Thomas, Bouali, Rabinovitch-Fabrikant, Sprott, and many others.

-As part of the work to verify my own implementation of these recurrence rules, I have added a demonstration of using Taylor series to implement Newton's method along the lines of the Matlab implementation described here http://www.neidinger.net/SIAMRev74362.pdf.
+Partly to verify my own implementation of these recurrence rules, I have added a demonstration of using Taylor series to implement Newton's method along the lines of the Matlab implementation described here http://www.neidinger.net/SIAMRev74362.pdf.
 The solver demo can be used to find roots (and also extrema and inflection points by "extending" Newton to higher derivatives) in single variable nonlinear equations.
-Additionally it is designed for finding inverse values (where real solutions exist) of complicated functions, not just their roots.
+Of course it is more generally useful for finding inverse values (where real solutions exist) of complicated functions, not just their roots.

 The "higher-level" ad_functions (or the Series class in Python) manipulate entire  Taylor series "jets" at once, so are only useful for univariate functions.
 In Python there is an overloaded operator "~" which extracts the actual derivative values from the taylor series coefficents, as well as additional operators for (negation and **).